alexobednikov/papers/neural-nets/NAN_for_Video_Face_Recognition.md

 * **Results:**
   * Shows better results than combining a single embedding by taking mean, median, l2/cos closest, etc.
-  * Shows state-of-the-art performance on YouTubeFaces dataset.
+  * Shows state-of-the-art performance on YouTubeFaces and IJB-A datasets.